Spanish Missions of California

 In 1768, under the direction of King Charles III of Spain, the inspector general of New Spain, José de Gálvez, sent explorers to Alta California to settle the area.
 Spain intended to establish a permanent presence in the region and secure the territory against possible claims from Russians and the British Empire.
 The colonization of Alta California began in 1769 with the arrival at San Diego of the Portolá expedition.
 The Spanish crown often used missionaries to convert Indigenous populations to Catholicism alongside its colonization efforts.

 Establishing missions in Alta California would expand Spanish religious influence and secure control over the new territory and its Native people.
 It was then not by chance that the Portolá expedition was accompanied by a group of Spanish Franciscan Missionaries.
-Among them was Junípero Serra (1713-1784), the Father Presidente of Alta California.
+Among them was Junípero Serra (1713-1784), the Father President of Alta California.
 On July 16, 1769, Father Serra founded the first mission of Alta California, Mission San Diego de Alcalá.
 It was the beginning of the mission system in Alta California.
-In a time span of 54 years, a total of twenty-one missions, four presidios, and several pueblos were established along the coast of Alta California.
+In a period of 54 years, a total of twenty-one Spanish missions, four presidios, and several pueblos were established along the coast of Alta California.

-Mexico’s independence and Mexican-American War
+Mexico’s independence and Secularization

 After Mexico gained independence from Spain, in 1821, a slow but powerful process to spoil the mission system of its importance began, culminating in 1833, when the Mexican Congress passed the secularization law.
-Starting in 1834, one by one, the missions were sold and their economic monopoly was dismantled.
+Starting in 1834, one by one, the Spanish missions were sold and their economic monopoly was dismantled.
 At the time of secularization, the mission system had proved so successful that the Franciscan Friars held over 90% of all settled property in Alta California, supposedly in trust for the converted Indians living in the mission premises.

-During the Mexican-American War (1846-1848), many missions had already fallen in disrepair and some were used as military outposts.
+During the Mexican-American War (1846-1848), many Spanish missions had already fallen in disrepair and some were used as military outposts.
 The Treaty of Guadalupe Hidalgo, signed on February 2, 1848, officially ended the Mexican-American War.
 Under the treaty’s terms, Mexico ceded a vast amount of territory to the United States, including present-day California, in exchange for $15 million.

 California becomes part of the United States